-4.2 Annual Audit
+3.4 Annual Audit

-4.2.1 For initial appointment and each 12-month renewal phase thereafter, REAL's assessment of compliance with these T&Cs shall include an independent assessment of the Approved Laboratory.
-This assessment will include at least one visit to the

-- premises of the Approved Laboratory and of any sub-contractor it may use (unless this is already audited by REAL as an Approved Laboratory). - 4.2.2 An audit report will be supplied by the Independent Auditor to the Approved Laboratory following the independent assessment listing any non-compliances and any other relevant observations/comments.
-The type of non-compliance assigned against any of these T&Cs shall be based upon evidence collected and observations made during the assessment, whether done before the audit, during that visit, or afterwards when corrective action evidence is being evaluated. - 4.2.3 If non-compliances are found the Approved Laboratory must supply to the Independent Auditor within a week from receiving the audit report a list of corrective actions addressing any non-compliance and indicating the maximum timescale for the completion of such corrective actions.
-Non-compliances must be addressed in a timely manner and within a maximum of one month from the audit report issue date. - 4.2.4 Depending on the type and nature of the non-compliance the Independent Auditor may request that the Approved Laboratory takes corrective actions immediately or may establish that one month is not sufficient to complete the required corrective action and therefore extend the timescale to a maximum of three months. - 4.2.5 Depending on the type and nature of the non-compliance and whether this affects the validity of the test results, the Independent Auditor may contact REAL to discuss the non-compliance and if in agreement, the Independent Auditor and REAL may suspend testing until the non-compliance has been fully resolved. - 4.2.6 Appropriate actions and maximum timescales for completion of such actions may also be identified by the Approved Laboratory or required by the Independent Auditor in relation to observations or comments made by the Independent Auditor in relation to matters that are not reported as non-compliant.
+- 3.4.1 For initial appointment and each 12-month renewal phase thereafter, REAL's assessment of compliance with these T&Cs shall include an independent assessment of the Approved Laboratory.
+This assessment will include at least one visit to the premises of the Approved Laboratory and of any sub-contractor it may use (unless this is already audited by REAL as an Approved Laboratory). - 3.4.2 An audit report will be supplied by the Independent Auditor to the Approved Laboratory following the independent assessment listing any failures to comply with this Agreement and any other relevant observations/comments.
+Findings of noncompliance shall be based upon evidence collected and observations made during the assessment, whether done before the audit, during that visit, or afterwards when corrective action evidence is being evaluated. - 3.4.3 If non-compliances are found the Approved Laboratory must supply to the Independent Auditor within a week from receiving the audit report a list of corrective actions addressing any non-compliance and indicating the maximum timescale for the completion of such corrective actions.
+Non-compliances must be addressed in a timely manner and within a maximum of one month from the audit report issue date. - 3.4.4 Depending on the type and nature of the non-compliance the Independent Auditor may request that the Approved Laboratory takes corrective actions immediately or may establish that one month is not sufficient to complete the required corrective action and therefore extend the timescale to a maximum of three months.

+- 3.4.5 Depending on the type and nature of the non-compliance and whether this affects the validity of the test results, the Independent Auditor may contact REAL to discuss the non-compliance and if in agreement, the Independent Auditor and REAL may suspend testing until the non-compliance has been fully resolved. - 3.4.6 Appropriate actions and maximum timescales for completion of such actions may also be identified by the Approved Laboratory or required by the Independent Auditor in relation to observations or comments made by the Independent Auditor in relation to matters that are not reported as non-compliant.

-5 LABORATORY'S PERFORMANCE MONITORING
+4 LABORATORY'S PERFORMANCE MONITORING

-5.1 Spot check visits
+4.1 Spot check visits

-5.1.1 REAL reserves the right to carry out one or more extra audits if these are required to verify that any non-compliance has been addressed by the Approved Laboratory and any sub-contractor it may use.
-The costs associated with any additional visits carried out shall be borne by the Approved Laboratory but shall be kept as low as reasonably possible.

-- 5.1.2 An Approved Laboratory (and any sub-contractor it may use) must agree to co-operate with any planned or unannounced spot check external audits carried out by REAL or an external organisation appointed by REAL. - 5.1.3 REAL reserves the right to carry out an unlimited number of unannounced spot checks at the Approved Laboratory and any laboratory it sub-contracts.
+- 4.1.1 REAL reserves the right to carry out one or more extra audits if these are required to verify that any non-compliance has been addressed by the Approved Laboratory and any sub-contractor it may use.
+The costs associated with any additional visits carried out shall be borne by the Approved Laboratory but shall be kept as low as reasonably possible. - 4.1.2 An Approved Laboratory agrees (and shall procure the agreement of any subcontractor it may use) to co-operate with any planned or unannounced spot check external audits carried out by REAL or an external organisation appointed by REAL. - 4.1.3 REAL reserves the right to carry out an unlimited number of unannounced spot checks at the Approved Laboratory and any laboratory to which it sub-contracts any part of the Services).

-5.2 Proficiency testing programmes / Interlaboratory trials
+4.2 Proficiency testing programmes / Interlaboratory trials